Business Administration

 Credit Hour: 1-3

-This course is designed to help students practice professional core competencies in the workplace.
-Students will secure a professional-level work experience and apply classroom knowledge and interpersonal skills.
-This course is a graduation requirement for students seeking the BSBA degree.
+Designed to help students practice professional core competencies in the workplace.
+Students will secure professional-level work experience and apply classroom knowledge and interpersonal skills.
 Graded on S/U basis only.

 Credit Hours: 3